Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 </content-action>
 ```

-The markup above relies on the `showCustomDownloadAction` property declared at your component class level:
+The markup above relies on the `showCustomDownloadAction` property declared in your
+component class:

 ```ts
 export class MyComponent {